November 5, 2025

 Cervical Cancer

-Cervical cancer occurs when the cells of the cervix, which connects the body of the uterus to the vagina, grow uncontrollably.
-Persistent infection with human papillomavirus (HPV) has been shown to cause cervical cancer.
-As such, the Centers for Disease Control and Prevention recommend the HPV vaccination for children between the age of 11-12 years.
-A screening program is also in place for cervical cancer, and women aged 25 should begin screening with Pap smears.
+Cervical cancer occurs when the cells of the cervix, which connect the body of the uterus to the vagina, grow uncontrollably.
+Persistent infection with human papillomavirus (HPV) has been shown to cause cervical cancer33.
+As such, the NHS recommends the HPV vaccination for children between the ages of 12-13 years34.
+A screening program is also in place for cervical cancer, and women aged 25 should begin screening with Pap smears35.
 This means early changes can be picked up and treated before they become cancerous.

 • Pain during sex